the-ted/org-mind-map/README.md

 ** Branch D
 ```

-These are randomly color-coded into pastel tags as shown below:
+These are randomly color-coded into pastel tags:

 ![example-2.org.pdf](example-2.org.png)